dsnas/Yume-Danpu/README.md

 <h3>Why GameMaker instead of RPG Maker 2003?</h3>
 <blockquote>GameMaker gives us a lot more freedom to do whatever we want compared to RPG Maker 2003.</blockquote>
 <h3>Why do updates take so long?</h3>
-<blockquote>School and other life matters, and I'm the only one programming Yume Danpu.</blockquote>
+<blockquote>I'm the only one actively making Yume Danpu.</blockquote>

 <h3 align="center"><br><br>Think the game is ugly?
 Yeah, we do too.<br>𝓦𝓸𝓻𝓴 𝓲𝓷 𝓹𝓻𝓸𝓰𝓻𝓮𝓼𝓼</h3>
 <h6 align="center">The hardest part of having a lot of ideas is actually making them...</h6>